zakrywilson/abstractive-summarization/README.md

 9. Displays summay.

 ###### Notes:
-* This program still needs work, but the system *does* summerize a body of text.
+* This program still needs work, but the system *does* summarize a body of text.
 * If you want change the input file, that can be changed in `Manager.java`.
 * Store input text files in `resources/`.
 * A text file `sample.txt` is provided for testing.